Middlesex Regiment: Duke of Cambridge's Own

 On formation in 1881 the regimental title was The Duke of Cambridge's Own (Middlesex Regiment).
 The regiment inherited the designation "Duke of Cambridge's Own" from the 77th Foot, to which regiment it had been awarded in 1876.
 The regiment was also permitted to bear the coronet and cypher of Prince George, Duke of Cambridge on its colours and badges.
 The regiment had earlier been granted the plumes and motto of the Prince of Wales in 1810 for twenty years service in India.

 In 1921, in common with many other regiments, the regimental title was effectively reversed to The Middlesex Regiment (Duke of Cambridge's Own).
 The Duke was colonel-in-chief of the regiment from 1898 to his death in 1904.
 Its regimental marches were 'Sir Manley Power' and 'Paddy's Resource' (quick), and 'Caledonian' and 'Garb of old Gaul' (slow).

 The regiment relocated from Hounslow Barracks to the newly built Inglis Barracks in 1905.

 Early service

 The 1st and 2nd battalions both saw turns in India during the late 19th century.
 Following the outbreak of the Second Boer War in 1899, the 2nd battalion embarked for active service in South Africa in December 1899 and took part in the storming of Alleman's Nek in June 1900.
+The battalion stayed in South Africa after the end of the war (June 1902), leaving Cape Town for Southampton on the SS Staffordshire in January 1903.

 The 5th and 6th (Militia) battalions were also embodied for active service during the Second Boer War.
 760 men of the 5th battalion (formerly the Royal Elthorne Light Infantry) was reported to return home on the SS Assaye in September 1902, after the war had ended.
 The 6th battalion (formerly the Royal East Middlesex Militia) was embodied in December 1899 (when it was still the 4th Battalion), and 530 officers and men left for service in South Africa in February 1900.